 The NSA will release a free software reverse engineering tool to the public at RSA this March (Computer Business Review).

 IIoT and industrial control system (ICS) security firm CyberX been awarded a threat-monitoring patent (Power Magazine).
 The patent covers "covers unique methods and systems for learning ICS network behavior and accurately identifying anomalous activities."

-This CyberWire look back at the Week that Was discusses events affecting Canada, China, Germany, Israel, Russia, United Kingdom, United States, and Vietnam.
+Today's issue includes events affecting Canada, China, Germany, Israel, Russia, United Kingdom, United States, and Vietnam.

 Research Saturday is up.
 In this edition, "Magecart payment card skimming analysis," we hear how researchers at RiskIQ have been tracking a series of web-based credit card skimmers known as Magecart.
 We take a closer look at attacks on Ticketmaster, British Airways, NewEgg and Shopper Approved payment card pages.
 Yonathan Klijnsma is lead of threat research at RiskIQ, and he guides us through what they've learned.

 Grow your brand and increase your customer base by educating our audience about your products, services, and events by advertising on The CyberWire.
 We’ve built trust with an influential (and often hard to reach) audience of CISOs, CSOs, and other senior execs in the security space, across a wide array of industry verticals.
 Learn more.